SumoLogic/sumologic-otel-collector/docs/migration.md

         ## Get metrics in carbon2 format
         data_format = "carbon2"
   # ...
-exporters:
+processors:
-  sumologic:
+  source:
     source_name: my example name
 ```

 #### Source Category

-A Source Category can be set in the exporter configuration with the `source_category` option.
+A Source Category can be set in the [Source Processor][source-templates] configuration with the `source_category` option.

 For example, the following snippet configures the Source Category as `My Category`: